julweber/dudebox-terraform-workspace/README.md

 cp configuration.tfvars.example configuration.tfvars
 vim configuration.tfvars # Adjust all settings in capital letters
 # Replace the key file locations with the generated keypair
-# Check the network to use for the installation using
-neutron net-list
 ```

 ## Plan